Sean, you want to be a part of the program this Monday?

 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional SAS.
+So if you're into common sense, sanity, and some occasional sass, you're our kind of people.

-On the iHeartRadio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.

 You know, John, look at three cases.

-We followed them extensively.
+We followed him extensively.

-Joe Biden bragging on tape, uh leveraging a billion taxpayer dollars to get a prosecutor in Ukraine fired.
+Joe Biden bragging on tape, leveraging a billion taxpayer dollars to get a prosecutor in Ukraine fired.

 He got it done within six hours.